 We've had no issues with scalability.

 As I mentioned above, their level of customer service is extraordinary.
+Technical Support

 Technical support has been very responsive.
 A few weeks ago we upgraded some switches at a remote site, causing the T650's management interface to go offline for a few minutes.
 Within a few minutes, we got a few emails from tech support and my sales engineer offering any help.
 They're also very good about keeping us informed about any new upgrades or patches.